sfortz/starter-hugo-academic/content/activities/painting/index.md

 Among the judges, Emilia, a drawing and painting instructor with her own studio class, left a lasting impression on me.
 It was through this fortuitous encounter that, in September 2005, I became a part of Gribouill'Art, where Emilia shared her expertise and passion with me and others.

 Fast forward 18 years, and my enthusiasm for art remains undiminished.
 Each week, I eagerly anticipate my Gribouill'Art class, where I continue to refine my skills and draw inspiration from life in general.
+Although the studio closed its doors after 35 years, with Emilia's well-deserved retirement, this won't stop me from continuing to draw and paint.
+During the weekend of 27-29 September 2024, Emilia organized a final exhibition with former and recent students, featuring both retrospective and original artwork — a wonderful moment rich in shared memories and emotion.

 {{< gallery folder="media/albums/paints" >}}